cobrich/Go2StudyTelegramChatBot/DOCS.md

 - Added missing Update import in bot.py for proper telegram updates handling
 - Added text message handler (handle_text) for ReplyKeyboardMarkup main menu buttons, so menu actions now work as expected
 - 'Мой прогресс' now shows real user statistics (total tests, average, recent topics, error topics)
+- Fixed topic selection: now topic index is correctly mapped to topic name, so tests by topic work as expected
 - Fixed import paths in all Python files to work correctly when running from src directory
 - Restructured project directory for better code organization
 - Separated handlers into command and callback handlers